Music, Drama and Performing Arts

 Performing Arts Company (PAC)

-For those enthusiastic girls in Years 9 and 10 who can't get enough music and drama in the school day, we have run an extra twilight class in the last few years to enable them to further develop their performance (and production skills).
+For those enthusiastic students in Years 9 and 10 who can't get enough music and drama in the school day, we have run an extra twilight class in the last few years to enable them to further develop their performance (and production skills).
 The results have been outstanding, with AQA exam board praising the quality, breadth and depth of our course.
 PAC travelled to New York in 2013 to take part in a series of workshops and masterclasses with Broadway performers.

 Shakespeare’s Birthday Parade